Recent Black and White Photography

 The beauty of Cuban architecture continues to radiate through its ruins, as does the spirit of its people despite economic and political restrictions.

-B&W Natural Landscapes
+Black and White Natural Landscapes

 From grand views of land, sky and waters to intimate depictions of its details, these pristine landscape photographs show little to no evidence of human influence.